JadM133/RRAEs/README.md

 ![Drag Racing](RRAEs/readme_figs/fig.png)
 As can be seen in the figure, the Strong formulation performs a truncated SVD in the latent space, while the weak formulation adds a penalty to the loss.
 For more details about RRAEs, the presenting paper can be found [here](for_paper/tex_NeurIPS/RRAEs-paper.pdf).

 This library presents all the required classes for creating customized RRAEs and training them (other architectures such as IRMAE and LoRAE are also available).
-For a tutorial on how to use all the available classes, refer to this [here](for_paper/tex_NeurIPS/RRAEs-paper.pdf).
+For a tutorial on how to use all the available classes, refer to this [jupyter notebook](tutorial.ipyb).